 Eradication of H.pylori – certain antibiotics in combination with either a proton pump inhibitor or bismuth compound can help achieve eradication rates of 90 percent or greater.

 Surgery – Surgical treatment may be required if medications do not work or in cases of complication.

-At Fortis, our experts skilled in dozens of specialities work together to ensure high-quality care and successful recovery.
-Our doctors are studying new ways to diagnose and treat digestive diseases, including acid peptic disorders.
+At Fortis Mulund, our experts in dozens of specialties work together to ensure high-quality care and successful recovery.
+Consult a gastroenterology specialist to diagnose and treat digestive diseases, including acid peptic disorders.